Email FacebookTwitterMenu burgerClose thin

 Tips on Investing

 • Anyone with a net worth of $1 million or more can probably benefit from consulting with an experienced financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goalsget started now.

 • Knowing how much life insurance you will need to take care of your loved ones when you die is key.
 A free, easy-to-use life insurance calculator can tell you how much to buy.